althomas19/algorithmic-trading/README.md

 Check out the summary paper for my research thus far.

 ### Implementation:
-In Progress: Bollinger Bands
+In Progress: Pairs Trading!!!

-Completed: EMA,SMA
+Completed: EMA,SMA, Bollinger Bands

 ### To Do: